Navigation: Using iDAF >

 To perform a new scan, click on the [DAF Scan] button, shown here highlighted.

-A dialog appears, allowing you to select folders to scan.
+A folder selection dialog appears, allowing you to select folders to scan.
 Optionally, you can limit the results of your scan to just those carts (audio files) matching a cart mask (file mask) that you define.
+The folder selection dialog provides ways to save folder lists and open previously-saved folder lists.
+If you are creating a folder list that you might use again and again, be sure to save the list before closing the dialog.

 Use the [Add Folder] button to add a folder to the list of folders that will be scanned.

-Notice that some of the folder are checked, meaning they will be scanned.
-Others have been de-selected, so they won’t be scanned.
-You can also force iDAF to scan all subdirectories of a selected folder if desired - just check the "Scan Sub-directories" item.
+You can force iDAF to scan all subdirectories of selected folders if desired - just check the "Scan Sub-directories" item.

 You can limit the results of your scan to just certain audio files meeting your criteria.
 This might be useful in the case where you have a large number of audio files that would normally be scanned, but want to look at just a subset of them.
 If the subset will produce a much smaller number of files, the scanning process will complete more quickly than retrieving information on all audio files in a given folder.